emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 Boring is bad.
 To learn via comprehensible input, some researchers think that the input needs to be _both_ comprehensible _and_ interesting to you.

-Basically, you need to be actively interested and paying attention to the input you consume for it to work — your brain needs to think it's important enough to bother putting in the energy to learn the learning the language for it.
+Basically, you need to be actively interested and paying attention to the input you consume for it to work — your brain needs to think it's important enough to bother learning the language for it.

 **My solution to beginner boredom is re-watching and re-listening to things you already love, but translated into your target language.**